Building Community

 We love open spaces.
 We love our community!
 And, we’re working hard to make sure everyone has a green space to play, garden, shop weekly for local crafts and healthy food, and enjoy fresh air in so many ways.
 Together with the Housing Trust, we strive to create a vibrant neighborhood and help keep the land happy and healthy.

 Our journey began in June of 2020, as we collaborated with Windham & Windham Housing Trust to design a landscape that seamlessly integrates housing with open, green space for public enjoyment.
-Today, Windham and Windsor Housing Trust owns the property and is set to begin construction of mixed income housing this year.
-Meanwhile, at Green Commons of Vermont, we are fundraising to acquire the parcel that has been home to the Garden and Market since 2010, ensuring a future where housing and open, green space can thrive together.
+Today, we proudly own our parcel and Windham and Windsor Housing Trust owns the adjacent property and has begun construction of mixed income housing.
+Meanwhile, at Green Commons of Vermont, we continue fundraising to keep the property thriving that has been home to the Garden and Market since 2010, ensuring a future where housing and open, green space can thrive together.

 Join us and enjoy the adventure!